By: Shayne Prinsloo

 - Soft edges behind boulders

-Common misses
+Common Misses

-- Fishing the middle of uniform flow only
+- Fishing uniform flow only

-- Standing too close (spooking shallow fish)
+- Standing too close

 - Ignoring micro-depth changes